25 traits that make a perfect teacher…

 A primary student in the South West of England believes that humour goes to the heart of effective schooling.
 “Teachers should be funny because you don’t want kids to think school is too serious and boring,” they say.
 “It makes the lesson interesting and you want to learn more.”

 If you’re reading this in disbelief, then you will not be alone.
-But the survey was no close-run race: Tes crunched the survey data into a primary list and a secondary list of the 25 most popular answers, and “funny” won by a landslide on both counts.
+But the survey was no close-run race: Tes crunched the survey data into a primary list (see box, opposite) and a secondary list (see box, page 36) of the 25 most popular answers, and “funny” won by a landslide on both counts.

 The other characteristics on the lists are a little more conventional.
 The survey suggests that both the perfect primary teacher and the superior secondary teacher require a mix of the personal touch (“accepting”, “kind” and “a good listener” all made the cut), and essential teaching skills (“organised”, “knowledgeable” and “fair” also featured).
 And there was near agreement across the age phases: 18 of the characteristics appear on both lists.